×

 We asked people if there is a lot of crime.
 They answered:

 "As an AI, I don't have real-time data.
 However, generally speaking, Martinique, including Le Francois, is considered relatively safe compared to many other Caribbean islands.
 Like any location, it has some crime, but it is not typically characterized by high crime rates.
 Most common crimes are petty thefts or minor offenses.
 Violent crimes are relatively rare, especially against tourists.
-However, it's always important to stay vigilant and take standard safety precautions," explained one expat living in Le Francois, Martinique.
+However, it's always important to stay vigilant and take standard safety precautions," remarked one expat who made the move to Le Francois.

 About the Author